getsentry/sentry-docs/src/collections/_documentation/accounts/require-2fa.md

     [{% asset require-2fa-email.png %}]({% asset require-2fa-email.png @path %})

 1. Click the **Enable Two-Factor Authentication** button.
-1. If you can't find the email, ask an organization Owner or Manager to go to the **Organization Settings** >> Members page and resend your invite.
+1. If you can't find the email, ask an organization organization owner or manager to go to the **Organization Settings** >> Members page and resend your invite.

     [{% asset require-2fa-resend-invite.png %}]({% asset require-2fa-resend-invite.png @path %})